New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Interesting astrophysical properties of the new candidate events

 \subsection{Asymmetric mass ratio systems}

-Five of our new candidates have median mass ratio $q < 0.5$ (\# 4, 6, 7, 10, 11 in Table~\ref{tab:NewEvents}).
+5 candidates have median mass ratio $q \leq 0.5$.
+The $q$ posteriors are broad in most cases, but there are two candidates with a strong preference for asymmetric mass-ratios (GW200114\_020818 and GW200210\_035448).
 Finding sources with asymmetric mass ratios can shed light on the formation channels \cite{GW190814}.
 The globular cluster (dynamical) channel predicts that most merging BBHs have nearly equal masses \cite{Rod16_Dynamical}.
 This is because higher mass BHs in a globular cluster sink to their cores due to dynamical friction and vice versa for lighter BHs.
-The caveat is that if clusters can retain merger products, they can produce ``second-generation" mergers whose mass ratios can deviate significantly from unity \cite{Rodriquez_2019_2g}.
-In the isolated binary channel, in certain cases, an initially asymmetric mass ratio system can evolve toward a more symmetric configuration due to mass accretion episodes \cite{Iva13_common_envelope, Pos14_mass_transfer}; note that the reverse scenario has been proposed as well (see e.g., Ref.~\cite{Broekgaarden_2022_reversal}).
+Although there is a caveat here that if clusters can retain merger products, they can produce ``second-generation" mergers whose mass ratios can deviate significantly from unity \cite{Rodriquez_2019_2g}.
+In the isolated binary channel, in certain cases, an initially asymmetric mass ratio system can evolve toward a more symmetric configuration due to mass accretion episodes \cite{Iva13_common_envelope, Pos14_mass_transfer}; note that the reverse scenario has been proposed as well (see e.g.,~\cite{Ger13_MassRatioReversal, Broekgaarden_2022_reversal}).
 Another interesting property of asymmetric mass ratio and high total mass systems is that subdominant ringdown modes have a higher chance of being observable in such systems, see e.g. \cite{hm_observation_qn_ringdown_capano2021}.